willstepp/writings/joseph-the-son/jts-notes.md

 Joseph - Awaits the return of his father, unspoken and yet understood by all.
 Minister Jacob becomes father figure.

 Noah - Does not respect or obey his brother, always fighting, arguing, calling him stupid.
 Is humbled when Joseph wins the fight with Jesse by not retaliating.
-“Our dad sucks.
-He’s a motherfucker.”
+“Our dad is a cocksucker.”

 Mother (Beth) - Trying to hold things together, starts a new life, falls in love with the promises that Minister Jacob makes.
 I give up.
+I don’t know what to do anymore.
+God damn.
 God damn this world.

 Grandfather (Kenneth) - Living in a state of dementia.
 Wants to rebuild the house as it has fallen into disrepair.
-No God, but reveals the mystery.
+No belief in God, but reveals the mystery to Joseph.
+Beth calls him “Mr. Kenneth”

 Father (Will) - The returner.